mend/renovate-ce-ee/docs/reporting-apis.md

 **Description:** Stats for a single org

+Note: Summaries for `renovateStatuses` and `pullRequests` are available only with Enterprise Edition

 **Example:** Fetch info and stats for org `my-org`

 [GET] http://my.renovate.server.com/api/orgs/my-org   (Note: no trailing slash!)